Skip to content

 M.Sc.
 Conservation Biology; B.Sc.
 Ecology, Natural Resource Management

-• Over 15 years of combined consulting, industry and teaching experience in the fields of conservation and environmental management in Southern Africa
+• 15+ years’ experience in conservation and environmental management across consulting, industry, and teaching in Southern Africa

-• 4 years of experience in carbon project development in Southern Africa
+• 4 years of experience in carbon project development in Africa

 Naomi Delille